bseverns/seedBox/docs/ci_desktop_builds.md

   references at the final link step.
 Do the same with `-DJUCE_VST3_CAN_REPLACE_VST2=OFF` if you see VST2 header errors; that flag intentionally disables the “VST3 can replace VST2” compatibility path so we never need the VST2 SDK to ship a VST3.
+(It’s already wired into the plugin targets in `CMakeLists.txt`, but adding it to your ad-hoc configure lines keeps third-party build scripts honest.)
 - **Windows builds**: open a "x64 Native Tools" shell before running CMake (or run `vcvarsall.bat x64` in PowerShell) to inherit the MSVC environment, then reuse the same flags as the workflow.